-Household Food Insecurity ΔD
+Household Food Insecurity 414

-The percentage of households in New Jersey that experience low food security has begun to decline, although the number of households with very low food security has not.
+The percentage of households in New Jersey that experience low or very low food security has begun to decline.

-Access to Healthy Food Choices 4

-In 2010, only 4% of low-income New Jerseyans lived close to a grocery store.
+Access to Healthy Food Choices Over the 2010-2015 time period, only roughly 4% of low-income New Jerseyans lived close to a grocery store.